BUT, if you catch them in time or if you are able to fix them, then you can also fix your relationship.

 And the other tries to carve his own space by resorting to subterfuge and small acts of rebellion.

-The rebel sometimes learned to act behind their parent’s back as a child.
+The rebel sometimes learned to act behind their parent’s backs as a child.
 When they grow up, instead of facing their partner openly and voicing their opinion, they might say yes and pretend to go along with it.
-Only to then to what they want to do when the partner is not watching.
+Only to then do what they want to do when the partner is not watching.

 This is a very bad dynamic that stifles the development of a solid emotional bond.
-They are also very prone to affairs and cheating because the rebelling is used to commit and hide small acts of sabotage.
+They are also very prone to affairs and cheating because rebelling is used to commit and hide small acts of sabotage.

-One day he picked the stack to give ti some friend.
+One day he picked the stack to give to some friends.
 And there and then he realized… They were all empty.

-Instead of coming clean of her smoking habits and risking to face a judgmental husband, she smoked behind his back.
+Instead of coming clean about her smoking habits and risking facing a judgmental husband, she smoked behind his back.

 #4.
 Demand-Withdraw Dance

-This is very common and possibly one of the least destructive of this list.
+This is very common and possibly one of the least destructive on this list.

 Often the woman demands and the man withdraws.

 The Break Up (2006), is a movie featuring a demander and a withdrawer.
-In the beginning of this video you can see an example:
+At the beginning of this video you can see an example:

 #5.
 Pursuer and Distancer

 The pursuer, often the woman, seeks an emotional connection or a discussion about relationship issues.
 And the man withdraws emotionally or runs away physically.

 Watch out: this cycle doesn’t usually go on forever.
 It usually sets off a vicious cycle that makes the relationship worse and worse.

 As long as the wife keeps chasing, she’s still invested in the relationship.
 But eventually, she will stop chasing after him, which means she mentally checked out.

 And a break up soon follows suit.

 #6.
 Boxer and Avoider

-Gottman talks about boxer and avoider when he describes the “fighting styles” of different couples.
+Gottman talks about boxers and avoiders when he describes the “fighting styles” of different couples.

 He raises his voice, uses barbed words, and overall tries to get a rise out of the avoider.

 The avoider is a conflict avoider though and shies away from any confrontation or tension.